wiryawanadipa/wp-contact-form-without-plugin/README.md

-# Code to Create Contact Form without Plugin in Wordpress with reCaptcha
+# Wordpress Contact Form with reCaptcha without Plugin
 This is a contact form without plugin for WordPress

 # Note